gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 # Introduction
 I was first introduced to the Kalman filter as a computationally-efficient way to compute the posterior distribution over the latent (state) space given a sequence of measurables.
-This is the perspective I have been studying for five years.
+This is the perspective that I have been studying for a few years now.

-A few months ago, however, I came across the "Kalman filter primer" book by Randall Eubank.
-It is a small, densely-packed book on the derivation of the Kalman filter using mostly linear algebra and basic concepts of statistics.
+A few months ago, however, I came across the "Kalman filter primer" book by Randall L. Eubank --- a small, densely-packed, and zero-motivation book on the Kalman filter (KF) and its derivation using only tools from linear algebra and basic concepts of statistics.
-It currently rates 2/5 stars in Amazon.
+Despite the not-so-well received perseption by some audience (it currently rates 2/5 stars in Amazon), it contains some important lessons about how the KF is derived.

-It accurately reflects the many assumptions one has to assume in order to derive the KF.
+In particular, it was surprising to me to learn just how much we have to assume in order to derive the KF.
+Moreover, that despite all these assumptions (many of which do not necessarily hold in practice), the KF *just works*.

+In these series of post, I summarise the most important lessons that I drew from the book.
+Each post contains a section on the theory, some motivation on the decision that we make, and a final example, where we put theory into practice.

+## The first part
+In this first post, I present signal-plus-noise models.
+With few assumptions on the data generating process (DGP), the best-linear-unbiased estimate for signals-plus-noise models is derived.
+We then modify the result to make use of *innovations* to make the computation of the BLUP more efficient.
+We then present filtering, smoothing, prediction, and fixed-lag-smoothing as computing the BLUP on different timeframes.
+This post concludes by introducing a data-driven-approach to perform filtering using a pure data-driven approach.

 Throughout this post, we denote random variables in capital letters $X$ and an in lower-case $x$ a sample of the random variable.